magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 * `args`
 * `& forms`.

-It creates a function with the same number of `args` and the same `name` as the template.
-The `source` can be any HTML file located in the `classpath` of the application.
+It implicitly creates a function with the same number of `args` and the same `name` as the template.
+The `source` argument can be any HTML file located in the `classpath` of the application.

-Finally `&forms` is composed of a sequence of pairs.
+Finally, the `&forms` argument is composed of a sequence of pairs.
 The left hand of the pair is a vector of CSS-like selectors, used to select the interested elements/nodes from the parsed HTML source.
 The right hand of the pair is a function which is applied to transform each selected element/node.

-As you perhaps remember from the tutorial introducing Ajax, in the `build.boot` build file of the project we passed the `"target"` directory as the value of the `:resource-root` option for the `serve` task.
+As you perhaps remember from the tutorial introducing Ajax, in the `build.boot` building file of the project we passed the `"target"` directory as the value of the `:resource-root` option for the `serve` task.